Thalia (Grace): Family

-Typically, they were the daughters of Zeus and Oceanid Eurynome.
-Alternative parentage may be Zeus and Eurydome, Eurymedousa, or Euanthe; Dionysus and Kronois; or Helios and the Naiad Aegle.
+Typically, she was a daughter of Zeus and Oceanid Eurynome.
+Alternative parentage may be Zeus and Eurydome, Eurymedousa, or Euanthe; Dionysus and Koroneia; or Helios and the Naiad Aegle.

 In art

-In art, they were usually depicted dancing in a circle.
+In art, she and her sisters were usually depicted dancing in a circle.
 Thalia was the goddess of festivity and rich banquets and was associated with Aphrodite, as part of her retinue.